 Cottage Grove State Airport is located in Lane County and owned and operated by the Oregon Department of Aviation (ODA).
 The Airport, located approximately 20 miles east of Eugene, was established in 1965 to serve the community of Cottage Grove.

 Since its construction in 1965, the Airport has undergone various improvements and expansions.
 The Airport currently has one paved runway and a full parallel taxiway.
 Runway 15-33 is 3,200 feet long by 60 feet wide with medium intensity runway lighting and a 4-box Precision Approach Path Indicator (PAPI) on both ends.
-The Airport provides 100LL fuel, a terminal area with pilot lounge, and is home to the Oregon Aviation History Center.
+The Airport provides 100LL fuel, a terminal area with pilot lounge, and is home to the Oregon Aviation Historical Society and Museum.

 About the Airport